pie-dao/docs/papers/piedao.md

 #### Summary Q1

 Alice registers as a Committee member candidate by staking 10,000 FLOUR tokens.
-Since Alice staked 10,000 FLOUR, up to 200,000 FLOUR can delegated towards her candidacy.
+Since Alice staked 10,000 FLOUR, up to 200,000 FLOUR can be delegated towards her candidacy.

 Bob delegated 200,000 FLOUR to Alice.